20Mugdha/MyProject/README.md

 Day 4: Rock Paper Scissors - The project analyzes decision-making and strategy through a classic game, offering insights into human behavior and competition.✊🖐️✌️
 Day 5: Password Generator - The function creates secure, random passwords tailored to specified criteria, enhancing account security and usability.🔐
-Day 6: Escaping The Maze - A captivating journey where players navigate intricate pathways and unravel puzzles.🧩
+Day 6: Escaping The Maze - A captivating journey where players navigate intricate pathways and unravel puzzles.🧩 Day 7: Hangman - The Hangman game lets players guess a random word with feedback, progress tracking, and fun graphics! 🎮🐍✨